Emergent four-body parameter in universal two-species bosonic systems: Theoretical framework:

-The two interaction classes can be realized as two-species bosonic clusters in which only the inter-species interactions are resonant.
-Stated explicitly, the $ABB$ and $ABBB$ ground states are $3$- and $4$-dandelions, respectively, while the $AABB$ cluster is a $4$-circle (see \figref{fig:systems}~and \figref{fig:systems_AB}).
-The $3$-circle is equivalent to the three-boson system at unitarity, but it is no subsystem of the two-species clusters considered here.
-We advance this is why $AABB$ exhibits its own characteristic four-body scale.
-This equivalence is explained by noting that the ground state and the potential have the same symmetries, \ie, cyclic permutations for the circle and permutations of the $(N-1)$ non-interacting particles for the $N$-dandelion.
-This implies that these particles effectively behave as indistinguishable, though in principle not necessarily as bosons.
+This equivalence is explained by noting that the ground state and the potential have the same symmetries, \ie, cyclic permutations for the circle and permutations of the $(N-1)$ non-interacting particles for the \mbox{$N$-dandelion.} This implies that these particles effectively behave as indistinguishable, though in principle not necessarily as bosons.
 Yet, the contact interactions \eqref{eq:delta-2B-regularization}~and \eqref{eq:delta-3B-regularization} enforce bosonic behavior for the $N=3,4$ circles and the $N=3,4,5$ dandelions.
 In the $R_c \to 0$ limit, these interactions are only non-vanishing in relative $S$-wave configurations between interacting pairs, which requires them to behave as bosons.
 If the non-interacting pairs are antisymmetric, this will force the interacting pairs to be antisymmetric too~\footnote{ This follows from permutation algebra: labeling the particles according to species ($A$ or $B$ in \figref{fig:systems_AB}), any permutation involving $AA$ or $BB$ pairs must be expressed as the product of an odd number of permutations involving $AB$ pairs.
 Sign consistency of permutations acting on the wave function thus requires the sign of $AA$/$BB$ and $AB$ exchanges to be the same. }, resulting in a vanishing contribution from the contact-range interaction.
 As a consequence, provided that the interaction is of a contact-range type, all pairs behave symmetrically under pair permutations in the ground state.
+This is the reason why our calculations employ states with distinguishable particles.
+This choice allows us to avoid the explicit (and unnecessary) symmetrization of the numerical wave function, thus reducing the number of components to be computed.
+This in turn makes the computation of larger cut-off-radii ensembles feasible.
+However, we were careful to verify the equivalence numerically for selected three- and four-body cases.\footnote{ Specifically, we benchmarked the 3- and 4-circle systems at $R_c=0.25$ and the 3- and 4-dandelions at $R_c=0.1$.
+Furthermore, the 4-circle was tested for $0.17<R_c<2$.}